mjpritchard/test-decap-help/content/docs/batch-computing/lotus-overview.md

 LOTUS is not, in itself, a High-Performance Computing (HPC) facility, but provides the batch and parallel processing component of the JASMIN data- intensive scientific analysis environment.
-LOTUS is a cluster of physical machines, running the [SLURM workload manager]({{< ref "slurm-scheduler-overview" >}}), enabling efficient scheduling of larger data analysis tasks across nodes in the cluster as a single unit -see Figure 1.
-Each node in the cluster is connected by 10Gbit/s Ethernet to JASMIN's high-performance 40Gbit/s core network.
+LOTUS is a cluster of physical machines, running the [Slurm workload manager]({{< ref "slurm-scheduler-overview" >}}), enabling efficient scheduling of larger data analysis tasks across nodes in the cluster as a single unit -see Figure 1.

+Each node in the
+cluster is connected by 10Gbit/s Ethernet to JASMIN's high-performance 40Gbit/s core network.
 Although not its primary function, LOTUS also facilitates MPI-based parallel processing.